alphagov/government-service-design-manual/information-security/index.md

 by engaging with risk and making decisions based on a range of expert opinion will you end up with the best product.

 The following uses quite a lot of acronyms.
-Unforunately these are in common usage and it's very hard to engage with the existing documentation and processes without speaking the lingo.
+Unfortunately these are in common usage and it's very hard to engage with the existing documentation and processes without speaking the lingo.
 All the acronymns should be explained before being used.